 If someone stole your personal information and used it to commit tax fraud, call the number listed on any IRS communications you receive.
 You can also visit the IRS’s guide to identity theft for further information and suggestions of actions to take for specific circumstances.

 If someone calls you and says they are an IRS agent, ask for their name and badge number.
 Call the IRS directly at 800-366-4484 to verify if the caller was legitimate.

 Signs you might be the victim of a tax scam

-If someone used your Social Security number to file a fraudulent return, your legitimate tax return will be rejected since the IRS already received a return for you.
+- If someone used your Social Security number to file a fraudulent return, your legitimate tax return will be rejected since the IRS already received a return for you.

-You receive a letter from the IRS asking whether you sent in a return with your name and Social Security number—if you haven’t, someone may have tried to file under your name.
+- You receive a letter from the IRS asking whether you sent in a return with your name and Social Security number—if you haven’t, someone may have tried to file under your name.

-You receive a tax document from an employer you’ve never worked for.
+- You receive a tax document from an employer you’ve never worked for.

-You receive an unexpected tax return.
+- You receive an unexpected tax refund.